hwayne/learntla-v2/docs/beginner/functions.rst

 We can simplify this with function sets. ``S \X S \X S`` is going to be a set of 3-tuples.
 We now know that a 3-tuple is a function with domain ``1..3``.
 Then ``[1..3 -> S] = S \X S \X S``: the set of all 3-tuples where each element of each tuple is a value in ``S``.

-From this, extending this to five-element sequences is trivial :ss:`duplicates_len_5_seqs`:
+From this, extending this to five-element sequences is trivial:

 .. spec:: duplicates/fs_1/duplicates.tla
   :diff: duplicates/constant_2/duplicates.tla